 How disability services are delivered in South Australia

-Disability services in South Australia are provided by the government and by approved non-government and private agencies.
+The National Disability Insurance Scheme (NDIS) now funds disability services, giving people living with a disability the choice and control over who provides their services.
+During this transition, disability services in South Australia are provided by the government and by approved non-government and private agencies.

 Some people with disability may have very specific and individual needs that require more specialised services such as: